 Through these case studies, this book highlights mural painting as a flexible medium for articulating active visual responses to religious and cultural ideologies imposed on colonial Andean societies.
 It interrogates Spanish colonial policies from a “bottom up” approach through a consideration of how artists modified Christian iconography for local purposes, and, in turn, how indigenous communities received and interpreted these modifications.
 As I hope to show, murals of the colonial Andes urge us to expand our research parameters and work across disciplines to see these images not merely as decoration or as tools of evangelization but as visual archives that reveal the complex ways in which artists and viewers negotiated a conceptual space in the world of the Andes, the Spanish Empire, and beyond.

-“[T]his is an important book that makes a valuable contribution to a dynamic filled.
+“[T]his is an important book that makes a valuable contribution to a dynamic field.
 It fills in many lacunae in our understanding of Andean mural culture.”

 Hispanic American Historical Review